AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 day and night.
 While heroes pay attention to all other party members and take care to move one at a time, monsters don't care about each other and all move at once, sometimes brutally colliding by accident.

+Monsters are depicted on the map with letters.
+Upper case letters are unique monsters, often guardians of dungeon levels, and lower case letters are the rest.
+If there are humans from outside our team, they are marked with `@` and `1` through `9`, in other colours than white.

 When a hero bumps into a monster or a monster attacks the hero, melee combat occurs.
 Heroes and monsters running into one another